karthikgunalan96/Database/README.md

 # Database
 Queries: This would deal with on how to solve given a data set.
+The queries were performed on oracle SQL 10g server.